COSMIC ANCESTRY | Quick Guide | Next | by Brig Klyce | All Rights Reserved

 I always thought the most significant thing that we ever found on the whole goddamn Moon was that little bacteria who came back and lived and nobody ever said shit about it. — Pete Conrad (1)

 What about the low temperature and the possible lack of liquid water in space?
-The bacteria that survived on the moon suffered huge monthly temperature swings and the complete lack of water.
+The bacteria hiding in the camera recovered from the moon would have suffered huge monthly temperature swings and the complete lack of water.
 Freezing and drying, in the presence of the right protectants, are actually two ways normal bacteria can enter a state of suspended animation.
-And interestingly, if the right protectants aren't supplied originally, the bacteria that die first supply them for the benefit of the surviving ones!
-English microbiologist John Postgate discusses this fact in The Outer Reaches of Life (2):
+And interestingly, if the right protectants aren't supplied originally, the bacteria that die first supply them for the benefit of the surviving ones.
+English microbiologist John Postgate discusses this fact in The Outer Reaches of Life (1994) (2):

 "When a population of bacteria dries out without a protectant, many of the cells break open and release their internal contents.
 Among these contents are proteins, gums and sugars, all of which are protective.
 If the population is sufficiently dense, so that significant amounts of protectant are released, material released from the majority which died first can protect a few of their surviving fellows.